kbose28/FarmSelect/README.md

 Main function example: model selection
 --------------------------------------

 Here we generate data from a factor model with 3 factors.
 We have 50 samples of 200 dimensional data.
-The model is of size 5, where the first 5 covariates model coefficients being non-zero and the rest zero.
+The model is of size 5, where the first 5 covariate coefficients are non-zero and the rest zero.
 The factors, loadings, errors are all generated from a normal distribution.

 ``` r
 library(FarmSelect)